mathiasconradt/snyk-csv-to-pdf/README.md

 # Snyk CVS-to-PDF Report Converter

+### Disclaimer

+This project is not an official Snyk offering and not officially supported by Snyk.
+Use at your own risk.

+## Description

 PoC to showcase how we envision a performant pdf report generation:
 - fast performing
   - 400 issues report: 2 seconds (on Mac Book Pro)